-15. Infection Prevention and Control resources, education and training
+16. Infection Prevention and Control resources, education and training

-Appendix 2: Safe management of care equipment: Quick reference guide.
+See Appendix 1 for the Safe management of care equipment: Quick reference guide.

 The Community Infection Prevention and Control (IPC) Team have produced a wide range of innovative educational and IPC resources designed to assist your Care Home in achieving compliance with the Health and Social Care Act 2008: code of practice on the prevention and control of infections and related resources and CQC registration requirements.